 Dr. Ronald J. and Patricia J. Williams Wasilak Education Scholarship

 Candidate must be an education major with a minimum GPA of 2.8 and at least 48 credit hours completed at SRU.
 First preference will go to students from Allegheny Valley School District's Springdale Jr. Sr. High School in Cheswick, PA Bethlehem Center High School in Fredericktown, PA or Cardinal Wuerl North Catholic High School in Cranberry Twp, PA (in that order of preference).
 If first preference is not met, the award shall be given to students graduating from a high school in either Allegheny or Washington County, PA and majoring in Health and Physical Education Teaching or Education with a focus in History.
-The amount will be a minimum of $500.

 Mark Young Scholarship